 Four confirmed Covid-19 cases at University Hospital Limerick

-THERE ARE four confirmed Covid-19 cases at University Hospital Limerick, daily figures show.
+THERE ARE four confirmed Covid-19 cases being treated at University Hospital Limerick.

-Though unchanged from Tuesday’s figures, UHL still has the highest number of confirmed cases in the country.

-However, UHL has seen a significant reduction in suspected cases, with just seven recorded on Wednesday night.
-Where usually UHL would have the highest in this area, it is now the five highest in the country.
+Nationally, there are 40 hospital patients with Covid-19, Beaumont having the highest with nine cases, followed by St James' in Dublin with six cases.

+There are 14 suspected cases awaiting test results at UHL, and 95 nationally, according to daily HSE statistics.

-And while there are no confirmed cases in the intensive care unit, there are two suspected cases in the ICU.
+There are no confirmed cases in UHL intensive care unit, but there are two suspected cases in the ICU.

-UHL also continues to see a decrease in patients on trolleys, with just 15 being treated on trolleys in the emergency department and the wards, according to the Irish Nurses and Midwives Organisation.

-This is out of 102 nationwide, with Cork University Hospital having the highest with 19 patients on trolleys.
+UHL, which serves a population of 400,000 across Limerick, Clare and North Tipperary, has experienced major overcrowding this week, with 140 waiting on trolleys between Monday and Wednesday morning.

 Leave your comment